Human sacrifice in pre-Columbian cultures: Timoto-Cuicas culture

 The Timoto–Cuica people worshiped idols of stone and clay, built temples, and offered human sacrifices.
 Until colonial times, children were sacrificed secretly in Laguna de Urao, Mérida.
 This was chronicled by Juan de Castellanos, who described the feasts and human sacrifices that were done in honour of Icaque, an Andean prehispanic goddess.

 North America

 Mound 72 at the Mississippian culture site of Cahokia, directly across the Mississippi River from modern St. Louis, Missouri, contained the remains of "scores of clearly sacrificed female retainers" as well as four headless male skeletons.
 The roughly contemporaneous site of Dickson Mounds, some 100 miles (150 km) to the north, also contained a mass grave with four headless male skeletons.
 The presence of the four bodies, whose heads were replaced with pots at burial, is not conclusive of ritualized sacrifice.

-The Pawnee practiced an annual Morning Star ceremony, which included the sacrifice of a young girl.
+A single Pawnee village practiced an annual Morning Star ceremony, which included the sacrifice of a young girl.
 Though the ritual continued, the sacrifice was discontinued in the 19th century.